massignan/chat-your-data_python/README.md

 Create an account in [Pinecone](http://pinecones.io) and get your API key.

 The STARTER plan is all you need to test the code.
-Pay attention to limitation of just onde index (database) in STARTE plan.
-If necessary, delete de index created in order to test a new index.
+Pay attention to limitation of just onde index (database) in STARTER plan.
+If necessary, delete the index created in order to test a new index.

 Create an index with the followings configuration to use OpenAI ChatGPT API: